 Although you will never be able to fully eliminate the process of condensation in your tent, there are a few ways you can reduce and manage its effects.

 As always, make absolutely sure that your tent is dry before storing it.
-Dampness leads to mold, which can quickly cause irreparable damage to the material of the rainfly and tent lining.
+Dampness leads to mold, which can quickly cause irreparable damage to the material.
 Drying your tent will ensure you get the best performance out of it for years to come.